mehedi8gb/apex365/README.md

-# AdmissionHub Backend API
+# Apex365 Backend API

-This is the backend API for the AdmissionHub project built with Laravel 11, providing features like authentication, role-based access, and various resource management systems for handling institutions, courses, academic years, and more.
+This is the backend API for the Apex365 project built with Laravel 11, providing features like authentication, role-based access, and various resource management systems for handling institutions, courses, academic years, and more.

 ## Prerequisites